 In addition to a theft offense, the situation will likely lead to charges for criminal trespass or burglary, as well, as the medical devices were apparently taken from a place in the hospital that was not open to the public.
 The exact details of the allegedly unauthorized access would determine if it amounted to a burglary, or not.
 If they do, it could mean another criminal charge for a felony-level offense.

-Joseph D. Lento is a criminal defense lawyer who serves the accused in and near the city of Philadelphia.
-With his help, you can invoke your rights and challenge the evidence that has been gathered by law enforcement, both keeping them in line and showing your innocence.
+The Lento Law Firm is a criminal defense firm that serves the accused in and near the city of Philadelphia.
+With their help, you can invoke your rights and challenge the evidence that has been gathered by law enforcement, both keeping them in line and showing your innocence.

-Reach out to attorney Lento by calling his Philadelphia law office at (215) 535-5353 or by contacting him online if you have been accused of committing a crime and want to fight for your rights and future.
+Reach out to the Lento Law Firm (215) 535-5353 or online if you have been accused of committing a crime and want to fight for your rights and future.